garrypolley/utility_commands/README.md

 * `cibot-pull` -- does the pull against develop with the default team
 * `cibot-pull BRANCH` -- does the branch with default team
 * `cibot-pull BRANCH whole_team` does the branch with the devops and team
-* `cibot-pull BRANCH` -- does the branch with devops team
+* `cibot-pull BRANCH devops` -- does the branch with devops team

 Right now the room is hardcoded to where I want to post my automated messages.
 If you work at C2FO this may work well for you too.